Baglecake/CQB/README.md

 *For project-related questions, please use GitHub Issues or Discussions.
 For other inquiries, feel free to reach out via email.*

-### **Acknowledgments**
-- The open-source AI community for inspiration and foundational models
-- University of Toronto for supporting open research initiatives

 ---
 **Built for researchers, decision-makers, and AI developers who need sophisticated multi-agent reasoning capabilities.**